 Location Canyon is 15 miles south of Amarillo, TX on Interstate 27-US 87 in the heart of the Texas Panhandle.
 Ready access to Amarillo provides the advantages of small town living as well as the advantages of a larger metropolitan area.

-Environment More than 9,901 students Academic Programs West Texas A&M University is organized into six colleges and two schools: Paul Engler College of Agriculture and Natural Sciences Paul and Virginia Engler College of Business College of Education and Social Sciences School of Engineering, Computer Science, and Mathematics Graduate School Degrees Ninety eight degrees (58 bachelor's, 39 master's, and 1 doctoral) are conferred by West Texas A&M University.
+Environment More than 9,901 students

+Academic Programs West Texas A&M University is organized into six colleges and two schools:

+- Paul Engler College of Agriculture and Natural Sciences - Paul and Virginia Engler College of Business - College of Education and Social Sciences - School of Engineering, Computer Science, and Mathematics - Graduate School by West Texas A&M University.
 Graduate Students at the University choose from 39 master's level and two doctoral programs.